renpy/renpy/sphinx/source/translation.rst

 The fundamental unit of translation is a block of zero or more translatable statements, optionally followed by a single say statement.
 Translatable statements are the voice and nvl statements.
-For example take the following game::
+For example, take the following game::

     label start: